jacopotagliabue/post-modern-stack/README.md

 * on the dataOps side, we could include some data quality checks, either by improving our dbt setup, or by introducing additional tooling: at [reasonable scale](https://towardsdatascience.com/hagakure-for-mlops-the-four-pillars-of-ml-at-reasonable-scale-5a09bd073da) the greater marginal value is typically to be found in better data, as compared to better models;
 * on the MLOps side, we barely scracthed the surface: one side, we kept the modeling simple and avoid any tuning, which is however very easy to do using Metaflow buit-in parallelization abilities; on the other, you may decide to complicate the flow with other tools, improve on serving etc. (e.g. the proposal [here](https://github.com/jacopotagliabue/you-dont-need-a-bigger-boat));
 * a proper RecList for this flow is yet to be developed, as the current proposal is nothing more than a stub showing how easy it is to run a devoted test suite when needed: you can augment the simple suite we prepared, improve the visualization on cards or both - since RecList roadmap is quickly progressing, we expect a deeper integration and a whole new set of functionalities to be announced soon.
 Stay tuned for our next iteration on this!

+Is this the *only* way to run dbt in Metaflow?
+Of course not - in particular, you could think of writing a small wrapper around a flow and a dbt-core project that creates individual Metaflow steps corresponding to individual dbt steps, pretty much like suggested [here](https://www.astronomer.io/blog/airflow-dbt-1/) for another orchestrator.
+But this is surely a story for another repo / time ;-)

 ## Acknowledgements